jamesrooney7/rooney-capital-v1/docs/deployment_roadmap.md

 - Retries with backoff on failure.

 ## 7) Position & Fill Reconciliation
-- `deployment_runtime.notifier` and scheduler tasks poll TradersPost fills every N minutes.
+- Manual runbook procedure: review TradersPost fills and broker statements at the start of each session.
-- Compare local vs broker positions, fix drift.
+- Document expected flat positions for each symbol so operators can verify before enabling the worker.

 ## 8) TradersPost Expiry Handling
 - Webhook payloads always use the continuous root symbol (ES, NQ, etc.).